cloud-gov/cg-site/content/intro/technology/responsibilities.md

 App #1 uses a [Cloud Foundry standard buildpack]({{< relref "getting-started/concepts.md#buildpacks" >}}).
 (A buildpack provides support for a programming language.)
 The customer is only responsible for the app code and its dependencies.

 App #2 uses an unsupported/custom buildpack, so the customer's responsibility expands from the app code to managing the unsupported buildpack and its dependencies.

+### Enumerate responsibilities of custom buildpack users here

 App #3 is a hypothetical Docker setup, where the customer is responsible for their Docker container and custom image.
 To learn about this potential option, see [cloud.gov and Containers]({{< relref "intro/technology/containers.md" >}}).